whowechina/chord_pico/README.md

 13. Install the knobs.
 The left is green and the right one is red.
 Secure them using M2\*16mm screws.
     <img src="doc/assembly_12.jpg" width="70%">

 14. Install the brim (key stopper) part.
-Use the M2\*10mm screws to secure it to the base.
+If you use heat-set inserts, use the proper tools to install them into the brim (key stopper) first.
+Use M2\*10mm screws to secure the brim to the front base.
     <img src="doc/assembly_13.jpg" width="70%">

 15. Attach the anti-slip pads to the bottom of the rear base.